Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Experimental Setup

 \section{Experimental Setup}

-We evaluate \tool on eight context-intensive language tasks that necessitate reasoning over given contexts, contexts with distracting documents and retrieval augmentation for generation.
-We use with three different LLMs (ChatGPT, GPT-4, PALM (540B)) via APIs as backbone model for comprehensive experiments.
-As the full eight datasets are too large to run on LLMs, following all previous works \citep{yao2022react, shinn2023reflexion}: (i) for some datasets we use a random sampled subset (ii) we use the dev splits for evaluation when the test set data/answers are not publicly available. (iii) in addition to CoT baseline, we compare ours with other prompting frameworks reported in the literature for the corresponding task.
-However, if the CoT results are not reported, we reproduce 0-shot CoT. (iv) for the retrieval tasks, we use the DPR \citep{karpukhin-etal-2020-dense} retrieved top-5 context documents from Wikipedia released by \citet{filco}.
-We summarize the benchmarks in Table \ref{tab:dataset-stats}.
-By default, we adopt \texttt{\toolnospace-base} w/ both (E \& G) steps.
-By large, for DROP and LogiQA benchmarks, we adopt \texttt{\toolnospace-Pro} w/ E-step only as the tasks are mainly arithmetic or logical reasoning and the context length is small.
-G-Step "Context" is \texttt{$Evidence$} if not stated otherwise.
-For implementations, we use the \citet{dalvi2023llmebench} codebase.
+We evaluate our prompting framework across eight context-intensive language tasks, requiring reasoning over given contexts, including those with distracting documents and retrieval augmentation for generation.
+Using three LLMs (ChatGPT, GPT-4, PaLM-2 (540B)) via APIs, we conduct comprehensive experiments.
+Due to the size of the datasets, we use sampling and dev splits for evaluation, following established practices.
+We compare our results with CoT baselines and other frameworks from the literature, reproducing 0-shot CoT where necessary.
+For retrieval tasks, we utilize datasets from \citet{filco}, comprising DPR \citep{karpukhin-etal-2020-dense} retrieved top-5 context documents from Wikipedia.
+Benchmark summaries are in Table \ref{tab:dataset-stats}.
+By default, we use the single-step \CoElong~ for LogiQA \& DROP, and two-step \tool (with \CoEshort) for other tasks where G-step contexts are sourced from \texttt{$Evidence$}, unless otherwise specified.
+We use \citet{dalvi2023llmebench} in implementation.